nema-yash/Reddit_Insight_Solution/README.md

 Built a real-time Reddit social data-driven Tableau dashboard with Topic Modeling and Sentiment Analysis in R using the RedditExtractoR Package, leveraged for 600+ brand trends and sentiment insights.

 Refer to "Reddit_Code.R" for Code, "Reddit Live Dashboard.pdf" for Methodology to clean data, "Reddit_Insights_CMC_Markets.pdf" for sample insights.

+Analysis in "Reddit_Insights_CMC_Markets.pdf" consists of Reddit Social sentiment for CMC Market brand and competitors.